 Moving to the cloud often requires a shift in assumptions.
 For example, backup strategies can be simpler and more cost-effective because cloud infrastructure doesn’t require managing physical media such as hard drives and backup tapes.

-On the other hand, some on-premise applications might have to be re-optimized to account for the fact that users in a colocated physical facility may now be connecting to the application over the internet instead of the LAN.
+On the other hand, some on-premise applications might have to be re-optimized as users in a colocated physical facility may now connect to the application over the internet instead of the LAN.

 The purchasing and provisioning of resources will follow a different model when you move from hardware to the cloud.
 Hardware is generally budgeted with a three to five-year amortization.
-Cloud infrastructure opens up new provisioning options that start with strictly on-demand resources for premium per minute cost, and it can include cost savings if you can predict reserve instances on a one to three-year horizon.
+Cloud infrastructure opens up new provisioning options that start with strictly on-demand resources for premium per minute cost.
+It can include cost savings if you can predict reserve instances on a one to three-year horizon.

 Configuration details can become similar to application code.
 This is where an effective DevOps strategy comes into play.
 Properly planned environments can be provisioned in a very automated manner in the cloud using tools like AWS Cloud Formation.
 This makes provisioning and configuring them highly repeatable and scalable, lending itself to faster time to market with higher quality.

 Control Over Your Cloud Environment

 Your technical managers should be hands-on with defining policies.
 You will need policies about how teams can request and provision new resources, as well as policies around access and security for both staging and production environments.
 Consider these in both business and technical realms.
 You can automate nearly everything, but you need a trusted team meshing them together so that they support and reinforce each other.

 Now that your environment plan is ready, you can start implementing it.
 Depending on your decisions and priorities, this could be quick, with a lift and shift, or it could be a major new build.